Policy Briefs Books Journals

 Report No.202 - October, 2024 • By Herbert Wulf

 This report examines the dyadic relationships between the big three in BRICS - China, India and Russia.
-Russia will chair the next BRICS summit in Kazan from October 22 to 24, 2024.
-Probably the most important issue on the agenda is a decision about possible new members.
-Some 40 countries have expressed an interest.
+The XVI.
+BRICS summit was chaired by Russia in Kazan from October 22 to 24.
+Over 30 countries expressed an interest in joining the present nine members of BRICS.
+It can be expected that additional countries will soon join the group.
 What does this mean for the future of BRICS?
 Will BRICS become the new voice of the Global South?
 Or will it remain a loose grouping, a “negating coalition”, that has consensus about what to reject but that lacks a vision?
-This report argues that rivalries and conflicts among China, India and Russia prevent a homogenous global governance approach, although the international influence of BRICS is likely to keep growing.
+This report argues that rivalries and conflicts among the big three in BRICS (China, India and Russia) prevent a homogenous global governance approach, although the international influence of BRICS is likely to keep growing.

 Cooperative Security, Arms Control and Disarmament